 Or Option 3: Look for another star designer to replace Christophe Decarnin.

-In my honest opinion, their second choice seems to be their best bet for now.
+In my honest opinion, their second choice seems the best bet for now.

 As Balmain picks up the pieces of a post break-up, we will relive all the glorious moments Christophe Decarnin etched in time from 2007 to 2011.